 Many of the best-known PCI-DSS breaches have involved insiders who were able to gain access via malware spread laterally within the network.
 Isolation of such malware is difficult, and these attacks can go unnoticed for weeks and even months.

 Limiting this type of lateral movement (East-West) is vital to ensuring PCI-DSS compliance.
 Micro-segmentation prevents lateral attacks within the network by separating the most sensitive systems and enabling granular security controls.
 It creates specific policies for highly sensitive workloads and, importantly, these protections remain in place as workloads move around in today’s highly dynamic environments.

 When it comes to PCI-DSS compliance, micro-segmentation helps contain lateral movement from an out-of-scope area to a sensitive CDE area.

-Mapping and Managing Vulnerabilities with a Zero-Trust Approach
+Map and Manage Vulnerabilities with a Zero Trust Approach